cljctools/readme/README.md

 # cljctools

-cljctools is a namespace for solving problems freely, for the purpose of value only.
+- cljctools is a namespace for solving problems freely, for the purpose of value only
-So it is and will be non-commercial, non-monetized by design.
+- it is and will be non-commercial, non-monetized by design
-Open source.
+- open source, obviuosly
-It's just tools.
-But hoping to be the f-ing best ones, made with heart.
+- it's just tools, but hoping to be the f-ing best ones, made with heart
-Stuff should be made only if is needed for some living system.
-Needed - as in pain, fury, I-cant-take-it-anymore, it-must-be-done.
+- stuff should be made only if is needed for some living system.
+  - needed - as in pain, fury, I-cant-take-it-anymore, it-must-be-done

 ## rationale